 Ross Miller, Vice President

-Ross Miller is a Financial Advisor with Morgan Stanley’s Wealth Management group.
+Ross Miller is a financial professional active in the Seattle business community.
 He learned and became enthusiastic about Music Center in his last job, working with past-president Brian Paulen.
 At age 5, he began studying cello as a student of the Suzuki Method, and has been an avid musician and music-lover ever since.
 He collects and plays guitars, and is currently focused on mastering Country & Western-style techniques.
 He lives with his wife, Kelly, and daughter Emmy, in West Seattle, and travels every weekend with his family to Music Center to participate in the Music Together program.

 Laura Doehle, Secretary

 Laura Doehle’s background in recruiting and HR has led to her to head up Resourceful HR’s business development and sales efforts.
 In this capacity, she enjoys taking the weight off executives’ shoulders through creative, business-oriented HR solutions.
 Laura has an MBA from Auburn University and a BS from the University of Illinois.
 She enjoys playing flute with the Around the Sound Community Band.
 The opportunity to join the Music Center of the Northwest Board in June 2016 was one she couldn’t pass up as she fully appreciates the transformative power of music and wants to ensure everyone has access to high-quality musical experiences.